SamuraiWTF/samuraiwtf/README.md

 - Larger changes should be done in separate feature branches.
 Make sure to merge `next` into your feature branch, then PR the feature branch to merge into `next`.
 - If you break `next` or `master`, fix it (with help if necessary).
 It's best to run a full test build (i.e. `vagrant destroy`, `vagrant up`) and make sure tools ard targets are working before pushing changes.

+### Expected Errors
+Sometimes there are some expected errors during the build process.

+- There is one scary error in the _Install Docker_ task for VirtualBox provisioning that looks like it fails miserably.
+At the bottom of that error output you will see the message `...ignoring` .
+This is because our ansible playbook is expecting the error and moves on to the next task.
+Docker should still have installed but it had trouble getting to the right version of certain a kernel library due to an upgrade of guest additions.
+This should resolve itself once the system reboots (which should happen automatically).

 ## Production VM Notes:
 Once you load the VM, the username and password are: